Authored by the expert who managed and guided the team behind the Montenegro Property Pack

 Which property types are increasing faster in value in Budva as of 2026?

-As of early 2026, the ranking of property types by value appreciation in Budva places studios and one-bedroom apartments at the top, followed by new-build two-bedroom apartments, then sea-view villas, with older resale apartments and townhouses trailing behind.
+As of early 2026, the property types appreciating fastest in Budva are studios and one-bedroom apartments first, followed by new-build mid-market two-bedroom apartments, and then sea-view villas in third place.

 Finally, if you're interested in a specific property type, you will find our latest analyses here: